 Replace a virtual machine (VM) from a everRun-created Open Virtualization Format (OVF) file if you want to restore (that is, recover) a VM on your everRun system by overwriting the VM with a previous backup copy.
-(If
+(If you want to import a VM from a different system, see the overview in Creating and Migrating Virtual Machines.)

 Typically, importing a VM creates a new instance of the VM with unique hardware IDs.
 Restoring a VM creates an identical VM with the same SMBIOS UUID, system serial number, and MAC addresses, if provided in the VM image, that your guest operating system and applications may require for software licensing.
 The hardware ID, though, of the restored VM is unique.
 If an identical VM already exists on the everRun system, restoring the VM allows you to replace the VM and overwrite it with your previous copy.
 You can restore a VM that already exists on an everRun system only if you have previously exported a VM (see Exporting a Virtual Machine) from an everRun system or a VM snapshot (see Exporting a Snapshot) to OVF and Virtual Hard Disk (VHD) files on a supported network share or a USB device.
 Copy these files to your management PC, or mount the USB device or network share on the target everRun system as described in Mounting a USB Device or Network-mounted Folder on the everRun System, and then use the everRun Availability Console on the target everRun system to restore the OVF and VHD files from your management PC.